FirmwGuy/CEP/docs/L0_KERNEL/topics/DEVELOPER-HANDBOOK.md

 - `cell->store->dt` labels the child collection. `cep_cell_add_dictionary(child, name, context_dt, type_dt, ...)` uses `name` for the child's metacell and `type_dt` for the store so traversal can recognize record classes ("CEP:being", "CEP:bond", etc.).
 - Rule of thumb: metacell names identity; data/store `dt` signal structure.
 Mixing them makes history harder to read and breaks discovery helpers.

+### Convenience wrappers for common chores
+Layer 0 now ships a handful of ergonomic helpers so contributors can focus on behaviour instead of repeating store boilerplate.
+They make it easy to normalise links, guarantee writable dictionaries, and copy child trees without remembering the low-level sequencing.

+**Technical details**
+- `cep_cell_require_store()` / `cep_cell_require_dictionary_store()` resolve links and confirm the backing store is present (upgrading to a dictionary when needed).
+Use them whenever you inherit a cell pointer from another subsystem.
+- `cep_cell_ensure_dictionary_child(parent, field, storage)` creates or resolves a dictionary child in one call.
+It is link-safe and preserves existing metadata, which keeps ledger reuse deterministic.
+- `cep_cell_put_text()` / `cep_cell_put_uint64()` / `cep_cell_put_dt()` replace the common "remove child → format value → add child" dance.
+They coerce parents into dictionaries, drop old values safely, and update the content hash so monitoring remains consistent.
+- `cep_cell_clear_children()` wipes a store while keeping the container alive, and `cep_cell_copy_children(src, dst, deep)` copies an entire subtree, handling link resolution and memory ownership for you.

+**Q&A**
+- **When should I prefer the wrappers over manual calls?** Whenever you are writing Layer‑0 code that needs to mutate dictionaries or copy children—using the wrappers keeps link handling and hashing consistent across modules.
+- **Do the setters allocate when the value text already matches?** No. They remove any existing child first, then insert the new payload; idempotent callers can rely on the helper without pre-checking.
+- **Can I still access the lower-level API?** Absolutely.
+The wrappers sit on top of the regular `cep_cell_add_*` family, so specialised code can drop down a level when it needs bespoke behaviour.

 ### Name Interning
 Short nicknames stay on the label; long nicknames get filed once and every cell just keeps a reference number.
 You still talk to the cell the same way, but the kernel decides the cheapest way to store the name.